Last Looks: The Christmas Tree

 I've talked about them before on the show.
 The Wolves of Glendale, they are a really funny band.

-And I know when sometimes if you say, oh, a funny band, people like, you could feel their buttholes tighten.
+And I know sometimes if you say, oh, a funny band, people like, you could feel their buttholes tighten.
 But here's what I'm going to tell you.

 They are legitimately very funny, but they're doing a brand new series, which I love.
 It's like Iron Chef for songwriting.